 Join your local community for the International Interns’ Day, November, 10th 2015

 Key decision makers who endorse us

 Marianne Thyssen, European Commissioner for Employment, Social Affairs, Skills and Labor Mobility

 “Traineeships are important stepping stone to work but they need to be valuable and ï¿½take place under good working conditions.
 A traineeship

 s should be an investment, not a substitute for free or cheap labour.
 I warmly welcome the work of InternsGoPro which complements our efforts at EU level to promote quality traineeships.”

-Martin Schulz, President of the European Parliament
+Martin Schulz, current leader of the SPD